SBrown52/impala-jdbc-example/README.md

 # impala-jdbc-example

-This is a basic quick and dirty class to connect to the Impala using Cloudera's Impala JDBC driver We connect to the quickstart.cloudera VM which is running locally in VirtualBox.
+This project contains examples on how to create a quick and dirty java client to query Impala from JDBC.
+We show how to do it with no authentication and with kerberos.
+We do not explain how to setup Kerberos on the cluster.

-You will need to install and put the ImpalaJDBC41 driver on the classpath.
+This project uses the Cloudera Quickstart VM running in a Virtual Box VM, which you will need running.
+You will also need to install and put the ImpalaJDBC41 driver on the classpath.
 This can be downloaded from: https://www.cloudera.com/downloads/connectors/impala/jdbc/2-6-3.html

-Test with CDH quickstart 5.13 and Impala JDBC driver 2.6.3
+Tested with CDH quickstart 5.13 and Impala JDBC driver 2.6.3